A Numerical Verification Framework for Differential Privacy in Estimation

 We further compare the performances of the two mechanisms on other sensor setups (e.g. uniformly located on the circle), see Table~\ref{table:compa}.

 From the table, we see that performance depend on the specific sensor setups.
 In 2 out of 3 sensor setups, perturbing the filter output seems the better option.
 However, more simulation results are needed to reach a reliable conclusion. {Besides, we see that the approximation method works only when differential privacy holds ($\epsilon_c$ is relatively small).}

-\paragraph{Differentially private EKF. } The framework can also be applied to other differentially private estimators.
+\paragraph{Differentially private EKF {\cite{JLN-GJP:14}}.} The framework can also be applied to other differentially private estimators.
 For comparison, we evaluate the performance of an extended Kalman filter applied to the same examples.
 Compared EKF, random noise $\frac{1-\hat{s}}{\hat{s}} w$ ($w$ is uniformly distributed over $[0,1]$) is added to the filter output at the update step, which makes the estimator differentially private.
 The initial guess $\mu_0$ is the same for the EKF and for the $W_2$-MHE.

 Table~\ref{table:EKF} illustrates the EKF test results.
 Compared with those of $W_2$-MHE, the performance of the EKF remains to be worse than that of $W_2$-MHE with respect to both privacy level and RMSE (for all sensor setups).
 This is consistent with the fact that $W_2$-MHE performs better than the EKF for multi-modal distributions.